mhamsterr/mvsma/README.md

 # mvsma

-mvsma (aka mhamster's very simple modrinth api (wrapper)) is a super simple modrinth api wrapper for python.
+mvsma, aka mhamster's very simple modrinth api (wrapper), is a super simple modrinth api wrapper for python.

 It provides plain and simple access to [modrinth's api](https://api.modrinth.com) endpoints and returns their plain responses.
 Very easy to use!